XMAMan/SmallSI/readme.md

 * Step 1: Get all collisionpoints
 * Step 2: Create Constraints
 * Step 3: Apply Gravity-Force
-* Step 4: Apply Normal- and Friction-Force by using sequentiell impulses
+* Step 4: Apply Normal- and Friction-Force by using sequential impulses
 * Step 5: Move bodies

 If you would apply the gravity bevore Step 2 then this would change the velocity from each body and in the constructor from each constraint-object the Bias-Function would use a wrong velocity-value to calculate the bias.
 If you apply gravity after step 4, it will not be taken into account in the constraint loop.
 The resulting $V_2$ is then wrong.
 Thats the reason why the gravity is exactly at step 3 after bias-calculation and bevore the constraint-impulse-loop.